Unsealed: The Blood and Ink of the Prison Pen

 Leo Cardez is a two-time PEN America Prison Writing Contest winner, and a Pushcart Press Prize-nominated inmate activist writer.
 His drama has been produced or is pending production in New York City, Los Angeles, and Chicago.
 Cardez’s nonfiction has been published or is forthcoming in Harbinger (The N.Y.U.
 Review of Law and Social Change), Crime Report, Abolitionist, Under The Sun, Evening Review, and Blue Collar Review, among others.
 Kind notes or offers to collaborate are welcome at [email protected].

 Jess Abolafia is the Prison and Justice Writing Program Assistant at PEN America.
-She graduated summa cum laude from The College of New Jersey with a BA in English and African-American Studies, and is currently working towards her masters degree in English and the College.
+She graduated summa cum laude with a BA in English and African-American Studies from The College of New Jersey, where she also received an MA in English.
 Abolafia has instructed a writing-workshop at the only women’s maximum-security prison in New Jersey, empowering incarcerated women to use writing as a tool of healing and liberation.
 She is also working on several book projects with system-impacted individuals, including co-editing the memoir of an incarcerated woman sentenced to life in prison as a teenager, and compiling the paintings, drawings, and poems of an artist who found freedom through his artwork during nearly four decades of incarceration, including eight years on Death Row.